rgommezz/react-native-offline/README.md

 By default it's configured to intercept actions for fetching data following the Redux [convention](https://redux.js.org/docs/advanced/AsyncActions.html).
 That means that it will intercept actions with types such as `FETCH_USER_ID_REQUEST`, `FETCH_PRODUCTS_REQUEST` etc.

 `actionTypes`: array with additional action types to intercept that don't fulfil the RegExp criteria.
 For instance, it's useful for actions that carry along refreshing data, such as `REFRESH_LIST`.

+`queueReleaseThrottle`: waiting time in ms between dispatches when flushing the offline queue.
+Useful to reduce the server pressure when coming back online.
+Defaults to 50ms.

 ##### Thunks Config
 For `redux-thunk` library, the async flow is wrapped inside functions that will be lazily evaluated when dispatched, so our store is able to dispatch functions as well.
 Therefore, the configuration differs: